Seeking Family Law or Divorce Mediation? Napa County Firm Can Help.

 Additional time outside of mediation is necessary for the mediator to draft summary letters, for phone/email/written correspondence with both of you, and for legal document preparation (if desired).
 We are happy to provide you with our Napa mediator-attorney and paralegals’ current hourly rate by phone, email, or by our contact form CLICK HERE.

 This mediation retainer is substantially less than we require for a non-mediated case (and is much lower than most other local attorney-mediators’ retainers).
-Our Napa County mediator, Janice Downey, will discuss this in more detail during a free initial consultation with both of you and she will provide fee information in writing if you wish to retain us.
+Our Napa County mediator, L. Bailey Penzotti, will discuss this in more detail during a discounted initial consultation of up to one hour with both of you and she will provide fee information in writing if you wish to retain us.

 Who Pays for the Napa Mediator?